Graphic Design Associate's Degree - Web & Interactive Design Specialization

 As a graduate of the Web and Interactive Design Associate’s specialization, you’ll gain an understanding of intermediate theories of visual and interactive design, website design, project management and portfolio development while creating and combining multiple forms of media to generate web-based projects involving graphic, video and audio assets.

 View courses for our Web and Interactive Design Associate's degree.
 Courses, course names and cost per credit may vary by location.
 Download your state specific catalog for more information.

 Choose your state or online to see your full course listing:

 Course listings are subject to change.
 Please see our course catalog and/or addendum for most current listings.

-Web and Interactive Design Associates's Degree Course List
+Web and Interactive Design Associate's Degree Course List

 Major and Core Courses